php-static-analysis/attributes/README.md

 Since the release of PHP 8.0 more and more libraries, frameworks and tools have been updated to use attributes instead of annotations in PHPDocs.

-However, static analysis tools like PHPStan or Psalm or IDEs like PHPStorm or VS Code have not made this transition to attributes and they still rely on annotations in PHPDocs for a lot of their functionality.
+However, static analysis tools like PHPStan or Psalm or IDEs like PhpStorm or VS Code have not made this transition to attributes and they still rely on annotations in PHPDocs for a lot of their functionality.

 This library aims to provide a set of PHP attributes which could replace the most commonly used annotations accepted by these tools and will aim to provide related repositories with the extensions or plugins that would allow these attributes to be used in these tools.